nextleap-project/countermitm/source/new.rst

   group protocol would thus contribute to securing the e-mail encryption eco-system, rather than just securing the group at hand.

-- **full out-of-band**: messages from step 2 on could be transferred via Bluetooth or WLAN to fully perform the invite/join protocol out-of-band.
+- **send all protocol messages through trusted channel**: messages from step 2 on could be transferred via Bluetooth or WLAN to fully perform the invite/join protocol in a trusted channel.
   The provider would not gain knowledge about verifications.

 - **non-messenger e-mail apps**: instead of groups, traditional e-mail apps could